wires/blueprints-versionedgraph/README.md

 from being garbage collected.
 So you need to actively `release()` the view, or you can `refresh()` it to some newer timestamp.

+## Symbolic and versioned vertices

+Each vertex in the unversioned graph has an id.

+This is no different in the versioned graph, except that now we have multiple versions of a vertex.
+So we distinguish two kinds of vertices:
+/symbolic/ and /versioned/.

+When you create a vertex through a VersionedSubset it is always a
+VersionedVertex:

+    final VersionedVertex v = subset.addVertex("x")
+    assertTrue(v.getId().equals("x"))
+    assertTrue(v.getVersion() == subset.getVersion())

+The VersionedVertex is stored in the underlying graph as a regular vertex with as id a tuple (id,version), so `Pair<Object,Long>`.

+Linking between VersionedVertices withing a VersionedSubset is not problem.
+If you want to link to a vertex outside the VSS you need to link to a symbolic vertex

 # How?

-	TODO update the stuff below

-We view a graph as the union of subgraphs.
+We view a graph as the union of subsets.

-The only way to modify the graph is through the adding, updating or removal of subgraphs.
+The only way to modify the graph is through the adding, updating or removal of subsets.

-Subgraphs are identified using an id (String) and a version (long).
+Subsets are identified using an id (Object) and a version (long)

+Vertices and edges created through the subset are owned by the subsets.

 Subgraphs are versioned and traversals always find the latest version of a subgraph.